money-god/auction-keeper/README.md

 `auction-keeper` can read an auction's status diretly from the Ethereum blockchain or a [Graph](https://thegraph.com/) node.
 Its unique feature is the ability to plug in external _bidding models_ which tell the keeper when and how much to bid.
 Bid prices are received from separate _bidding models_.

 _Bidding models_ are simple processes that can be implemented in any programming language.
 They only need to pass JSON objects to and from `auction-keeper`.
 The simplest example of a bidding model is a shell script which echoes a fixed price.
+Read more about bidding models [here.](./BiddingModels.md)

 For every new block, all auctions from `1` to `auctionsStarted` are checked for active status.